 - Dr. Ann McCleary serves as national co-curator and state scholar for Crossroads: Change in Rural America, a traveling exhibition that examines the evolving landscape of rural America.
 Georgia Humanities has announced that in Georgia, Crossroads will travel from August 24, 2019, through June 6, 2020, on display for six weeks each in Thomaston, McRae-Helena, Monticello, Cuthbert, Summerville, and Blue Ridge.
 The exhibition is presented by Georgia Humanities, in collaboration with the Smithsonian Institution, in partnership with the Center for Public History at the University of West Georgia and Georgia EMC.
 The exhibition's Georgia grand opening took place on August 24, 2019, at 10:00am, with a community ribbon-cutting ceremony, followed by musical performances, a farmer’s market, vendor booths, and a vintage car and tractor show around the Thomaston downtown square.

-- Congratulations to Dr. Keith Pacholl, who has been appointed Fellow for UWG's Center for Teaching and Learning this academic year (2019-20).
+- Congratulations to Dr. Keith Pacholl, who has been appointed Fellow for UWG's Institute for Faculty Excellence this academic year (2019-20).
 He will help with areas of course design and enrichment, pedagogy consultations, classroom observations, and other CTL projects.

 - In August of this year, Dr. Colleen Vasconcellos joined the History Gateways Project as a Discipline Advisor.
 The project is an endeavor undertaken by the American Historical Association (AHA), the John N. Gardner Institute for Excellence in Undergraduate Education, and 11 institutional partners to evaluate and revise core curriculum courses in an effort to meet the changing needs of college students.
 Dr. Vasconcellos will serve as an advisor and mentor to faculty implementing the program within their department's core history courses.